AmirMustafa/Facebook-Chat-Bot-Messenger-JavaScript/README.md

 ```
  and in this href section, paste the unique code that you have copied in point 12.

  So now when user clicks that link or image, First messenger will be opened in seperate tab that asks for your Facebook authentication.
 You chat opened will be Your Bot created.
-For me Fundlr Bot will be created.<br><br>
+For me Fundlr Bot will be created.<br>

- 15. So try different phrases or words you have given in Dashboard.<br><br>
+ 15. So try different phrases or words you have given in Dashboard.<br>

- 16. Alternately even if your facebook chat is opened type your Bot name and open it that facility will work there too.<br><br>
+ 16. Alternately even if your facebook chat is opened type your Bot name and open it that facility will work there too.<br>

- 17. Thank You Friends feel free to fork and star if it was a help <br><br>
+ 17. Thank You Friends feel free to fork and star if it was a help <br>

 ## Preview